close

 Dinner at the restaurant 'Le petit Jardin' in Port-en-Bessin

-To end this day with more poetry, we dine at the Le petit Jardin restaurant, awarded a Gault&Millau prize.
-We fell in love with the friendly atmosphere, a glasshouse in the heart of nature, which is actually the former orangery of the Château de la Chenevière.
-On the menu, bistro-style dishes made with local (some from their permaculture vegetable garden) and seasonal products.
+To end this day with more poetry, we dine at Le petit Jardin restaurant, awarded by Gault&Millau.
+We fell in love with this friendly setting, a glass roof in the heart of nature, which is actually the former orangery of the Chenevière chateau.
+On the menu, bistro dishes made with local (some from their permaculture garden) and seasonal produce.

 Château of La Chenevière in Normandy